What Does Lola.com's Development Tech Stack Look Like?

 We get a lot of questions about what tools, frameworks and languages we use to build the Lola.com platform, so we decided to dive deep into the ins and outs of our development technology stack.

 Lola has a service-oriented architecture.
-Our user-facing applications (web and mobile) talk to a centralized "lola-server," which manages communication with a variety of specialized services that expose functionality for search, booking, scoring, secrets storage, messaging, analytics, and the like.
-All of these services are written in Python, using the Flask framework, and we use a customized Python ORM called peewee to manage queries to our (Postgres) database.
+Our user-facing applications (web and mobile) talk to a centralized "lola-server," which manages communication with a variety of specialized services which expose functionality for search, booking, scoring, secrets storage, messaging, analytics, and the like.
+All of these services are written in async Python 3, using the Starlette framework and we use a Python ORM called SQLAlchemy to manage queries to our (Postgres 12) database.
+We use the graphql dataloader pattern to improve the performance of returning objects to our front end applications.
 We use Elasticsearch for certain custom queries (most notably for our autocompletion endpoint for looking up specific hotels).
+We use redis as a performance cache and we use redis streams for streaming data between services and for lightweight job queuing.

 We integrate with third parties over every imaginable channel.
 Some partners use SOAP APIs; some use REST/JSON; some use a secure FTP dropbox.
 We orchestrate our regular data feeds using luigi, Spotify's open sourced Python library for pipelining batch jobs.
 For all integrations, large or small, we are careful to construct a data model which we map the external data onto.
 (You can learn more about Lola.com’s integrations here.)